AlexTelon/FlexiCharge-Test-and-integration/README.md

 ### Built With
+The tests are built using Python and PyTest which are deployed through the github actions pipeline on each individual team repository.

 <!--
 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.

-The tests are built using Python and deployed through the github actions pipeline on each individual team repository.

   [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]